Midweek Ramblings From The Plains

 Coach Bruce Pearl finally hired an assistant basketball coach Monday when he brought in former Auburn great Wesley Flanigan.
 The Auburn alum says he’s always dreamed of returning to coach on the Plains.
 The two-time All-SEC guard played from 1993 to 1997 for coach Cliff Ellis.
 He scored 1,228 career points and led the team in scoring his senior year.
 And, he still remains second on Auburn’s career assists lists with 573.

 Flanigan has spent 18 years coaching with his last stop at the University of Arkansas Little Rock.
-This writer believes Pearl made a great hire.
+This r believes Pearl made a great hire.
 Wes not only knows basketball, he knows what it means to wear the Orange and Blue.
 Until next time …